 To protect and enhance the natural and ecological function of watercourses and the riparian environment, and to maintain good water quality, undeveloped buffer zones free from built development and artificial lighting will need to be retained, re-instated or provided as part of new development proposals.
 Drainage features such as pipes and headwalls can be included within the buffer zone but the main objective is for an undeveloped buffer zone.
 Main rivers and ordinary watercourses should have a buffer zone of a minimum 10 metres on each side measured from the top of the bank.
-This buffer zone provides an area of natural flood management or for flood compensation measures, acts as a wildlife corridor that connects to other habitats and provides space for recreation and leisure.
+This buffer zone provides an area of natural flood management or for flood compensation measures, and acts as a wildlife corridor that connects to other habitats and provides space for recreation and leisure.

 River restoration is an opportunity for natural flood management and it has multiple benefits including slowing flood flows, increasing biodiversity, aiding natural cooling and by providing a natural capital asset for the local community.
-River restoration measures could include removing culverts and other capacity restrictions, re-introducing meanders, and naturalising river beds and banks.
+River restoration measures could include removing culverts and other capacity restrictions, re-introducing meanders, and naturalising riverbeds and banks.

 All development can play its part in protecting biodiversity and geodiversity, however, the opportunities and measures available may vary depending on the type of development.
 Even if some provision of biodiversity features appears to be small at an individual scale, taken together, individual actions can cumulatively be effective and lead to positive changes for biodiversity, health and wellbeing, nature recovery, and climate change mitigation.

-Biodiversity features could include bird boxes and roosts, bat boxes, swift bricks, bee bricks, insect or bug hotels, hedgehog highways, native wildflower planting with nectar- and pollenrich flowers, rain gardens, or adding water features including a pond where possible.
+Biodiversity features could include bird boxes and roosts, bat boxes, swift bricks, bee bricks, insect or bug hotels, hedgehog highways, native wildflower planting with nectar- and pollen-rich flowers, rain gardens, or adding water features including a pond where possible.
+Applicants will be expected to provide details of such features as part of planning applications.